An old mine road to the summit of Cerro Aucanquilcha

-Aucanquilcha is a massive stratovolcano at an elevation of 6,176m (20,262ft) above the sea level, located in Antofagasta Region of northern Chile.
-An old mine road used to run to the top, but now much of it above 5,500m has been wiped out by landslides.
-For many years it was the highest driveable road in the world.
+Cerro Aucanquilcha is a massive stratovolcano located in the Antofagasta Region of Chile.
+An old mine road used to run to the top, but now much of it above 5.500m (18044ft) has been wiped out by landslides.
+For many years it was the highest drivable road in the world.

-The biggest problem is the extremely low oxygen for engine combustion.
-This road is no longer usable by vehicles.
+Set high in the northern part of the country, the road to the summit is totally unpaved.
+But it’s no longer usable by vehicles.
 The highest permanent human habitation was a miners' barracks at about 5,500 m (18,000 ft).
 Mining originally began on the volcano in 1913, initially using llamas as pack animals to carry down the sulfur.
 An aerial cable system extending for 22 km (14 mi) was completed in 1935, to lower the sulfur in buckets.
 Eventually this was replaced by the road which switchbacked up to the summit and was capable of supporting 20-ton mining trucks.
 Since the mine closed in 1993 much of the road has fallen into disrepair.
 It's one of the highest roads of Chile.

 Pic: Diego Delso [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons